 The University of Colorado Boulder is proud to be partnering with the Institute of International Education (IIE) on its Generation Study Abroad initiative.
 According to the Open Doors Report on International and Educational Exchange, 295,000 American college students studied abroad in 2011/12 in credit-bearing and non-credit programs.
 While that may sound like a lot, it in fact represents less than 10% of the 2.6 million students graduating with associates or baccalaureate degrees each year.

-The Study Abroad Programs section of CU-Boulder's Office of International Education will be taking the lead on implementing CU-Boulder's commitment to double the number of CU-Boulder students who participate in an international educational experience by 2020.
+The Education Abroad section of CU Boulder's Office of International Education leads the implementation CU Boulder's commitment to double the number of CU Boulder students who participate in an international educational experience by 2020.

-For more informaiton on this initiative and CU-Boulder's part in it, please see the following resources:
+For more information on this initiative and CU Boulder's part in it, please see the following resources: